 Furthermore, distinct challenges manifest themselves, particularly with regard to material properties.
 The variations in wavelength ranges result in disparities in the phenomena of reflection, transmission, and absorption.
 In this context, a significant reliance on factors such as surface roughness, surface temperatures, material thicknesses, and surface moisture is anticipated.
-One exemplary environment model implementation is shown in Figure 916.

-format, which is just started as an official ASAM standardization project.
+One exemplary environment model implementation is shown in Figure 9.
+The 3D geometry is based on a glTF-file with an addition of different extensions.
+Thereby the material file can be defined by means of the OpenMATERIAL format, which is just started as an official ASAM standardization project.